Bachelor Party Dos and Don'ts Everyone Should Know

-While most of today's bachelor parties have ditched the civilized bit in favor of a raunchy night on the town, the list of attendees has stayed the same.
-The best man throws the shindig and invites friends and relatives of the groom, usually male-only.
-The only caveats: The list shouldn't include 100 of the groom's closest friends, nor should it include people who don't get along.
+While most of today's bachelor parties have ditched the civilized bit in favor of a "crazy" night on the town, the list of attendees has stayed the same.
+The best man throws the shindig and invites the closest friends and relatives of the groom (usually male only, but we're all about breaking tradition if you want).

-Others might plan high-adrenaline adventures such as white-water rafting, skydiving, or rock climbing.
+Others might plan high-adrenaline adventures such as white-water rafting, skydiving or rock climbing.
 Tamer bachelor parties might involve a weekend in Atlantic City gambling, a round of golf and a nice steak dinner, or a fancy night at a cigar bar.
 Of course, weekend trips involve travel and related expenses.
-If time is of the essence or all parties involved are on a budget, then a local bar, a hotel room, or the best man's apartment are fine bachelor party locales.
+If time is of the essence or all parties involved are on a budget, then a local bar, a hotel room or the best man's apartment are fine bachelor party locales too.